willcowling/actor-tech-demo/README.md

 The **Intel** demo was released in late 2000 to showcase the Intel Pentium 4 processor and showed some more advanced features of MathEngine including ragdolls, cloth and water boyancy.
 This version also used a custom version of MathEngine that was optimised with SSE2 instructions for improved performance.

+Now in 2024, you may not of heard of MathEngine but it was one of the first commercially available physics engines, released at GDC 2000 alongside Havok.
+It was available for licensing until around 2003 when the company was purchased by Criterion software (EA) and became part of their Renderware Engine.
+Both of these disappeared a few years later when Renderware failed to take off.

+The KarmaUserGuide.pdf in this repo file gives a good overview of the MathEngine 'Karma' physics engine as it was in 2002.
+A slightly more advanced version to the one included in the Actor demo with more extensive optimisations that had been applied over the years.

+Although MathEngine was a closed source project, one of its developers, Russell Smith, released an open source physics engine called 'ODE' (Open Dynamics Engine) which uses the same underlying principles as MathEngine.
+In fact you could consider MathEngine as an optimised, commercial version of ODE. https://www.ode.org/.

 For the full story of the development of these demos you can read about them in Mev's autobiography - Life Is A Game.
 <https://mevdinc.com/>

 ## Running the Demo